 See the university catalog for detailed course descriptions.

 The February 20th deadline is for early admission.
 All applications received by this date will be considered.
-Well-qualified students will be admitted during the early admission phase, receiving notification of their admission by March 20th.
+Well-qualified students will be admitted during the early admission phase, receiving notification of their admission by March 31st.
 All other applications will be moved to the regular decision pool.
 During the regular admissions phase, all applications received by May 20th will be considered, along with those received prior to the February 20th early deadline.
-Students will hear about admission decisions by the first week of June.
+Students will hear about admission decisions by June 10th.

 In addition to the application requirements for the certificate, international students are required to submit an agency evaluation of their transcript, a declaration of finances, and demonstrate English proficiency.
 Please contact the International Student Center for more info.